We (and by we I mean me and my animal team) offer the following.

 Animal-assisted education (AAE)

 This is a planned and structured intervention directed and/or delivered by educational and related service professional with specific academic or educational goals.
 We are there to provide opportunities to motivate or enhance learning.

-Example: This has included but is not limited to visiting a family who wanted to get a family pet but they didn’t know what was best.
+Example: This has included but is not limited to visiting schools for responsible pet ownership sessions and visiting a family who wanted to get a family pet but they didn’t know what was best.
 We visited and they got to handle different animals and ask questions and get advice on their potential new family member.

 Animal-assisted therapy (AAT)